ibm-cloud-architecture/refarch-kc-container-ms/docs/springboot/README.md

  itg-C02 | itg-brand |        0 | 2019-04-25 16:28:26.885 | Oakland      |     37.8 |   -122.25 |      0 | Reefer | 2019-04-25 21:24:57.821
  itg-c03 | itg-brand |        0 | 2019-04-25 20:51:13.424 | Oakland      |     37.8 |   -122.25 |      0 | Reefer | 2019-04-25 21:27:22.159
 ```

-## Build with docker

-To support flexible CI/CD deployment and run locally we propose to use Docker [multi-stage build](https://docs.docker.com/develop/develop-images/multistage-build/).

-As part of the CI/CD design, there is an important subject to address is how to support integration tests.
-Unit tests focus on validating the business logic, while integration tests validate the end to end integration of the microservice with its dependants services and products.
-We separated the unit tests and integration tests in their own Java packages.
-Later it will be more appropriate to have a separate code repository for integration tests (we stated this approach in the `refarch-kc` project under the `itg-tests` folder).

-Integration tests in this project access remote postegresql server.
-When the server is in IBM Cloud as part of the postgresql service, a SSL Certificate is defined as part of the service credentials.
-When building with Docker multi-stage this means the build stage has to get certificate in the Java TrustStore so tests are successful.
-We burnt a lot of time on this one to make it working.
-We recommend reading the [security section](#security) below to see what commands to run to get certificate in good format and create a truststore.
-Those commands have to be done in the dockerfile too and certificate, URL, user, password has to be injected using Dockerfile arguments and then environment variables.

-See the `scripts/buildDocker.sh` to assess the docker build parameters used.
-And then how to manage the certificate creation into the Java TrustStore using scripts like `add_certificates.sh`.
-This script needs to be executed before the maven build so any integration tests that need to access the remote Postgresql server will not fail with SSL handcheck process.
-And it needs to be done in the docker final image as part of the startup of the spring boot app (see `startup.sh`).

 ## Listening to container events